Last Updated: 7/15/23 | July 15th, 2023

-Whether you’re wanting to kick-start a new career or to just work a short-term job until you have enough money to travel again, teaching English abroad is an option that allows you to do all those things.
-I taught English abroad for two years and it was one of the best experiences I had.
+Whether you want to kick-start a new career, work a short-term job until you have enough money to travel again, or take a longer sojourn in another country, teaching English abroad is an option that allows you to do all those things.
+I taught English abroad for two years and it was one of the best experiences I’ve ever had.
 It taught me a lot about myself and the world around me.

 But how do you teach overseas?

 Most would-be ESL (English as a Second Language) teachers obtain what’s known as a TEFL certificate before they begin their job hunt.

 But is that really necessary?

 This is a question I’m asked a lot (especially since I don’t have a TEFL yet I taught in two countries).

 Can you teach English abroad without having a TEFL certificate?

 In this post, we’ll examine whether it’s a requirement or not and I’ll give you tips on how to find a job without one.

 1. What is a TEFL Certificate?

 TEFL stands for “Teaching English as a Foreign Language.”
 It’s a certificate program that teaches you the nuts and bolts of how to teach English as a foreign language.
 The typical TEFL certificate program will focus on a variety of aspects of language teaching, including practical skills, such as how to teach vocabulary and grammar, using games effectively, and keeping the kids engaged, as well as classroom management.